 YouTube outros or end cards or end slates are an essential part of YouTube videos.
 They appear in the last 5 to 20 seconds of a video and get viewers to take action depending on your most important goal(s).
 The thumbnails gather the attention while the end cards help with conversion

-Why are YouTube end cards (also known as end screens) so important
+Why are YouTube end cards (also known as end screens) so important for YouTube videos

-Usually when you finish watching a video on YouTube, it suggests more videos to watch right in the rectangle box where you finished watching the video.
+Usually, when you finish watching a video on YouTube, it suggests more videos to watch right in the rectangle box where you finished watching the video.
 An example can be seen in the below screenshot…

 As you can see I just finished watching a music video by the band Artic Monkeys which was published on the Domino Recording Company Co. channel.